Clinical Process Definitions

 Partial hospitalization for mental health treatment involves day treatment of a mental health condition at a hospital or ancillary facility with the following criteria:

 - The facility is licensed and accredited to provide such services.

 - The duration of each treatment is four or more hours per day.

 Residential treatment services are provided in a facility or a freestanding residential treatment center that provides overnight mental health services for members who do not require acute inpatient care but require 24-hour structure.

 Outpatient Mental Health

 Psychotherapeutic approaches to treatment of mental health conditions, including methods from different theoretical orientations (e.g., behavioral, cognitive, and interpersonal) may be administered to an individual, family or group on an outpatient basis.

-Inpatient detoxification is defined as the treatment of substance dependence to treat a life-threatening withdrawal syndrome, provided on an inpatient basis.
+Inpatient detoxification is the treatment of substance dependence to treat a life-threatening withdrawal syndrome, provided on an inpatient basis.

 Outpatient Substance Use Rehabilitation

-Outpatient substance use rehabilitation is defined as the treatment of a substance use disorder including dependence at an accredited, licensed substance use treatment facility.
+Outpatient substance use rehabilitation is the treatment of a substance use disorder including dependence at an accredited, licensed substance use treatment facility.